 Many UYC members do not take part in organised racing but prefer to take to the water and enjoy the lake in their own way.
 They are represented by the Leisure Sailing Rep who is member of the UYC Board.
-The lake is open to everyone at all times but the club only provides safety cover during organised events or activities.
+The lake is open to everyone at all times but the club only provides safety cover at certain times.
 Members are free to use the clubhouse and site facilities at any time from the start of the season at the end of March to the end of the season at the end of October.
 You may need your fob to get into the clubhouse at quiet times.

 "I am really looking forward to working in my new role of representing the interests of leisure sailors at UYC.
 Naomi, myself and our two boys, Joshua and Caleb, have been a part of UYC for more than 2 years and have been made to feel very welcome by everyone despite being very new to sailing.
 Whilst the boys love all the fun activities that UYC offers young people, Naomi and I love just getting out on the water and enjoying the sheer beauty and peacefulness that Ullswater offers - a great respite from normal day to day life!

 "Living and working in Penrith for nearly 20 years, I have developed a great fondness for Cumbria and especially the Eden and Ullswater valleys.
 I truly believe sailing is a pastime that everyone can enjoy and look forward to working with UYC members to develop leisure-related activities on and off the water."